Kostadin Hazurov

-Kostadin Hazurov (Костадин Петров Хазуров; born 5 August 1985) is a former Bulgarian footballer who played as a striker.
+Kostadin Petrov Hazurov (Костадин Петров Хазуров; born 5 August 1985) is a former Bulgarian footballer who played as a striker.

 Career

 Hazurov began his career at Pirin.
 In 2004, he moved to CSKA Sofia making his official debut in Bulgarian A Professional Football Group in a match against Botev Plovdiv on 27 March 2004.
 The result of the match was 4:1 with win for CSKA.
 Two months later, in May 2004, Hazurov scored three goals against Belasitsa Petrich (he is the youngest player in the A PFG to have achieved such a feat).
 In the following season he scored 6 goals in 22 league games for the eventual league champions.

 In 2005 Hazurov joined Litex Lovech.
 On 14 August 2005, he sustained an injury in a match against his former club CSKA Sofia, which kept him out of action for five months, but eventually Hazurov began regaining his shape.
 Whilst at Lovech he spent several loan spells at Dunav Ruse, Pirin Blagoevgrad and Vidima-Rakovski.
 Overall, he played just 15 times in 3 years.
 Having failed to break into the Litex first team, Hazurov joined Minyor Pernik on 9 June 2008, where he had difficulty becoming a regular starter, frequently being benched.